Farming Fresh Oysters in Gulf Shores, Alabama: A Fun Sea-to-Table Experience

 Nothing goes better with fresh oysters than a cold draft beer or the perfect Bloody Mary.
 And how perfect is this one with the Slim Jim on top?!

 If you love unique foodie or farm-to-table experiences, this one in Gulf Shores is a must.
+This fresh seafood is what makes Alabama one of the most unique destinations in the US for foodies.
 It's always nice when you can know exactly where your food comes from, especially when your food is this delicious.

 Cheers to that, y'all!